brianbuccola/brianbuccola.github.io/_posts/2016-07-07-line-breaks-in-mutt-and-vim.md

 ---
 layout: post
-title: Line breaks in mutt and vim
+title: "Line breaks in mutt and vim"
 date: 2016-07-07
 ---